In these conditions, unless the context requires otherwise:

 4.1 Delivery of the Goods shall be effected by the Buyer collecting the goods from the Seller’s premises.
 The Buyer is entitled to take delivery of the Goods at any time after the Seller has notified the Buyer that the Goods are ready for collection.
 If the Buyer and Seller agree that the location for delivery is a place other than the Seller’s premises delivery of the Goods shall be effected by the Seller delivering the Goods to that location.

-4.2 The Seller reserves the right to make deliveries by installments in all cases.
-Where Goods are delivered by installment, the Buyer shall not be entitled to treat delivery of one or more installment as defective delivery or to accept repudiation of the Contract nor to defer payment for any previous installment.
+4.2 The Seller reserves the right to make deliveries by instalments in all cases.
+Where Goods are delivered by instalment, the Buyer shall not be entitled to treat delivery of one or more instalment as defective delivery or to accept repudiation of the Contract nor to defer payment for any previous instalment.